Andres-f90/learning-scrum/README.md

 6. [References](#references)

 ## Definition
-Scrum is a framework utilizing an agile mind set for developing, delivering and sustaining productsin a complex enviroment, with an initial emphasis on software development, although it has been used in other fields including research, sales, marketing and advanced technologies [2].
-Scrum uses roles, goals and workflows
+Scrum is a framework utilizing an agile mindset for developing, delivering and sustaining productsin a complex enviroment, with an initial emphasis on software development, although it has been used in other fields including research, sales, marketing and advanced technologies [2].
+Scrum uses roles, goals and workflows.

+### additional definition
+- Framework:
+- Metodology:
+- agile Metodology:

 ## Roles
 There are three roles in SCRUM: